CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 4.7.md

 For example, within a SharePoint site dedicated to a specific project, users can use natural language in M365 Chat to ask questions or make requests such as:

-"Copilot, show me my most recent draft documents related to this customer project"
+"Copilot, show me my most recent draft documents related to this customer project."

 "Copilot, who has presented proposals to our largest customer in the last 6 months?"

 Copilot can then query connected services such as SharePoint, Exchange, Teams, and more via Microsoft.

-"Copilot, set up a meeting for the project team next Wednesday at 2 pm to discuss our timeline."
+"Copilot, set up a meeting for the project team next Wednesday at 2 p.m. to discuss our timeline."

 Copilot can then query connected services such as SharePoint, Exchange, Teams, and others via Microsoft Graph to provide answers and recommendations tailored to the user's specific M365 dataset and context.
 This includes surfacing relevant documents, conversations, employee insights, and calendar availability.